 The Family and Medical Leave Act: Questions and Answers

 The AAUP receives many inquiries from professors, administrators, and lawyers about the application of the federal Family and Medical Leave Act (FMLA) to faculty members at colleges and universities.
 The federal FMLA and its regulations have triggered a number of questions about their application to faculty members.
 To clarify how to apply the FMLA in academic settings, this guidebook is broken into sections in which specific mandates are introduced and explained through a series of questions and answers.
-Unless noted otherwise, questions and answers apply to the mandates of the federal FMLA.
+Note: the guidebook has been updated to reflect changes since the US Supreme Court's June 2013 decision striking down the Defense of Marriage Act.
 Download (.pdf).

 Navigating Faculty Appointments: Questions and Answers